wandersick/aerozoom/Readme.txt

      [ System Requirements ]

   #  AeroZoom 3 does not need administrator rights to run anymore.
-     (But the experience is better if available.)
+     (But the experience is better in some cases if available.)

   1. Runs best on Windows 7 Home Premium/Professional/Ultimate/Ent.
      Also supports Vista and XP. (some functions will be limited.)